sking-dev/terraform-how-to/2-terraform-automation/Handle-Merge-Conflicts-GitOps-Workflow.md

 Using **feature branches** (AKA "topic branches") will lead to smaller, shorter-lived units of work, which are focused on explicit areas of the codebase, so the team should be able to commit and merge to master more frequently.

 More frequent commits will improve the chances of avoiding merge conflicts.
+That is, in comparison to a long(er) lived branch that will have a greater quantity of commits over a longer period of time.
+Both of these factors - increased time and scope - increase the chances of commits that impact on multiple areas of the codebase and thus code that's being modified elsewhere.

 Each feature branch should begin its life as an up-to-date working copy of the master branch.